argoproj/argo-workflows/docs/variables.md

 ### Knowing where you are

-The idea with creating a `WorkflowTemplate` is that they are reusable bits of code you will using in many actual Workflows.
+The idea with creating a `WorkflowTemplate` is that they are reusable bits of code you will use in many actual Workflows.
 Sometimes it is useful to know which workflow you are part of.

 `workflow.mainEntrypoint` is one way you can do this.
 If each of your actual workflows has a differing entrypoint, you can identify the workflow you're part of.
 Given this use in a `WorkflowTemplate`: